Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Related Work

 \subsection{MP-MAB for Resource Allocation in Wireless Networks}

-In wireless networking, the MAB-based formulation was first introduced for the single-user-multi-channel selection problem in Cognitive Radio Networks (CRNs), where channel states are stochastic and not fully observable due to the unknown activities of the primary user~\cite{4723352}.
-In the single-player scenario, one single player learns its best policy of pulling arms (i.e., selecting channels) through repeatedly playing one of the candidate arms and observing the payoff of the pulled arms in a time-slotted manner~\cite{LAI19854}.
-When the pulled arm yields i.i.d. random rewards following a certain distribution of unknown parameters, such a fixed but unknown distribution can be used for abstracting the unknown wireless environment, i.e., the quality of each orthogonal channel.
-The goal of the single player is to maximize the expected accumulated reward, namely, the achievable transmit rate in the long run.
-Unlike supervised learning, the value of each arm in the MAB is not known in advance, and the player is only able to observe the value of the pulled arm, one at each time slot.
-Therefore, it is necessary to infer the arm-values from such historical partial observation through trial and error.
+In wireless networking, the MAB-based formulation was first introduced for the single-user-multi-channel selection problem in Cognitive Radio Networks (CRNs), where channel states are stochastic and not fully observable due to the unknown activities of the primary user~\cite{4723352, 7962233}.
+In the single-player scenario, the player's goal is to maximize the expected accumulated reward, namely, the achievable transmit rate in the long run.
+When the pulled arm yields i.i.d. random rewards following a stationary but unknown distribution, such a distribution can be learned from repeated plays for abstracting the unknown wireless environment, i.e., the quality of each orthogonal channel~\cite{LAI19854}.
+Unlike supervised learning, the value of each arm in the MAB is not known in advance, and the player is only able to observe the value of the pulled arm, one at each time.
+Therefore, it is necessary to infer the best arm-values from such historical partial observation through trial and error.
 Essentially, the solution to this well-know problem is about striking a trade-off between policy exploitation and exploration.
 Namely, the player needs to properly choose whether to gain the myopic optimal reward, or to further improve its arm-value estimation in order to avoid choosing a sub-optimal arm in the long run.
-The former goal is achieved by selecting the best arm/channel according to the available observation record, and the latter is achieved through proper policy exploration.
+The former goal is achieved by selecting the best arm/channel according to the available observation record, while the latter is achieved through proper policy exploration.